End-of-Life Care Course:

 Despite the importance of the spiritual side, it is in our experience generally neglected.

-The ‘Pure Land Centre’ aims to restore the natural balance and give primary attention to the emotional and spiritual aspects at the end of life.
-The Pure Land Centre is about creating a peaceful and virtuous environment in a purpose-built, multifaith, facility in Perth, Western Australia.
+The ‘Pure Land’ aims to restore the natural balance and give primary attention to the emotional and spiritual aspects at the end of life.
+The Pure Land is about creating a peaceful and virtuous environment in a purpose-built, multifaith, facility in Perth, Western Australia.

 Why does the environment need to be ‘virtuous’ as well as ‘peaceful’?
 A simple example of this virtuous attitude is feeling grateful for others’ help rather than worried about leaving your most precious things behind.